Artem45464/Auto-clicker-py/README.md

 - On macOS, ensure you've given Terminal/application accessibility permissions in System Preferences > Security & Privacy > Privacy > Accessibility
 - On Windows, run the script as Administrator
 - On Linux, you may need to run with sudo or adjust input device permissions

-## Disclaimer

-This tool is intended for legitimate use cases such as testing or automation.
-Using auto-clickers for online games may violate terms of service.